WDKN

-WDKN (1260 AM) is a radio station operating in Dickson, Tennessee, on a frequency of 1260 kHz.
+WDKN (1260 AM) is a radio station operating in Dickson, Tennessee.
 It was formerly owned by Edmisson Communications, a local Dickson company.
 It is currently owned and operated by R & F Communications, also a local Dickson company.

 WDKN broadcasts a 5,000–watt signal during daylight hours but is restricted by the Federal Communications Commission to 18 watts after dark so as not to interfere with out-of-market stations on the same frequency.